Rob

 Hi, I’m Rob.
 I’m a gay, cisgender, registered psychotherapist in training, and experienced mental health practitioner, based in Bristol.
 I am passionate about supporting people from the LGBTQIA community.

-There might be lots of reason why someone might want to consider therapy; it could be due to anxiety, depression, a breakdown of a relationship, bereavement, a loss of a job, or a niggling feeling that something does not feel quite right.
+There are lots of reason why someone might consider therapy; it could be due to anxiety, depression, a breakdown of a relationship, bereavement, a loss of a job, or a niggling feeling that something does not feel quite right.

 Embarking on therapy can sometimes feel difficult, however, I am here to provide you with a safe, confidential space where you can feel supported in your journey of self-exploration, allowing you to process your thoughts, feelings, behaviours, hopes, and fears.
 I believe that through therapy we can gain insight and understand ourselves better, which can be life changing.